Loes-Bois/Bot-tom-gear/README.md

     - discord.py (v1.4.1)

 ## Instructions to run:
-1) Store your discord bot token in a environment variable called "BOT_TOKEN"
+1) Store your discord bot token in a environment variable called `BOT_TOKEN`
 2) Run the bot with the command: `python bot.py`

 ## Tonight on Bot-tom-gear: